-Click the button below and you’ll be taken to an application form hosted by Typeform that will take 10 or so minutes to complete.
+Click the registration button below (when it’s active) and you’ll be taken to an application form hosted by Typeform that will take 10 or so minutes to complete.

 You'll then be contacted for a brief telephone interview to ensure that the program is a good fit for you.

-You'll be notified as to whether or not you've been accepted into the program within a couple of days following the phone interview.
-(In other words, it’s still on a first-come, first-served basis.)
+You'll be notified as to whether or not you've been accepted into the program by Friday, August 16th.

-Note: If you’ve done our CREATIVE WORK program you still need to apply, but there’ll be no phone interview and you’ll automatically be accepted into the program.
+Note: If you’ve done our CREATIVE WORK program or have been in a previous FOLLOW-THROUGH SESSION you still need to apply, but there may not be a phone interview.

-The final application deadline, if the program has not yet filled, will be Wednesday, January 16th at midnight.
-Again, there are eight spots available in total.
+The final application deadline will be Wednesday, August 14th at midnight.
+Again, there are eight spots available in total for each group.